dpretet/friscv/doc/project_mgt_hw.md

     - [ ] Reduce latency in switching logic
     - [ ] Ajouter PERROR sur l’APB, to log on error reporting bus
 - [ ] Implement a L2 cache stage
-- [ ] Update acache usage to better use ACACHE dor dCache
 - [ ] Ooo write completion, response needs to come from the destination if IO write